Smart Locators Node

 The Smart Locators node allows you to automate interactions with web pages using Playwright's semantic locators — based on ARIA roles, labels, placeholders, and other accessibility attributes.
 This approach is more resilient than CSS selectors, as it reflects how users actually find elements on the page.

-Tip: If you prefer traditional CSS selectors and XPath, use the Web Flow node.
+Tip: For new web flows recorded by the extension, prefer Smart Web Flow.
+If you prefer traditional CSS selectors and XPath in legacy flows, use the Web Flow node.

 Overview